Healthcare equality as a human right

 The problems we aim to solve are not limited by geography… neither are we.

-We've tested our first product on four continents and are on track for an initial product launch in the Spring of 2016.
+We've tested our first product on four continents and are on track for an initial product launch in the Fall of 2016.

 THINKMD is a global healthcare innovation company.
 We exist to develop solutions that expand quality healthcare coverage for anyone, anywhere.
 Initially founded by two pediatricians, our team now includes expertise ranging from software, public health, international business and strategy, and data analytics.
 Every day we work to leverage world-class technology to increase healthcare capacity, evolve healthcare delivery, and collect and analyze critical public health data that will improve clinical outcomes, surveillance, and healthcare management globally.